 The officials of the bank simply said “no” when asked whether the central bank had organized a team to explore the nature and threats of blockchain technology.

-The bank also declined to clarify if there were any expert opinions requested on the subject if the RBI had put together any information on existing cryptocurrency exchanges in India and if officials tried to work on a framework for dealing with cryptocurrencies inside the national banking system.
+The bank also declined to clarify whether it requested any expert opinions on the subject, whether the RBI gathered information on existing cryptocurrency exchanges in India, and whether officials tried to develop a framework for handling cryptocurrencies within the national banking system.

-The Indian exchanges and individual traders were struck hard by this unreasonable move of RBI.
-The ban has been challenged in the Supreme Court and sparked a number of legal challenges, and some trading platforms are determined to leave the country looking for more encouraging and just jurisdictions.
+The RBI’s unreasonable move struck Indian exchanges and individual traders hard.
+The Supreme Court challenged the ban, sparking several legal battles, and some trading platforms have decided to leave the country in search of more encouraging and fair jurisdictions.

 RBI said at the time that “entities regulated by RBI shall not deal with or provide services to any individual or business entities dealing with or settling [cryptocurrencies].
 Regulated entities which already provide such services shall exit the relationship within a specified time.”